 Example: Betty is 60 and can use the technology in her department really well.
 But her workplace is changing the technology to a newer system, one that she isn't sure she'll be able to learn as quickly as the 20 year old intern.
 Betty is scared that she might not be able to pick it up, and either look stupid or lose her job to somebody with more experience in technology.

 - The person is ignorant about the change

-Example: A new system is being put in at Sven’s work and he sees it as a huge waste of time and money.
-Why put in a new system when Sven could really use a raise?
+Example: A new system is being put in at Sven's work and he sees it as a huge waste of time and money.
+Why put in a new system and spend money on that when Sven could really use a raise?
 He feels he works so hard, and never gets recognized for it.
-His job includes a lot of manual labour, and the compensation system is set up in a way that really does not allow him commission.
-In reality, the new system will make his job easier, and faster.
-He will have much more extra time to make commission following the new system being put in, but since he doesn’t understand the point behind it, he’s never been interested in learning more about it.
+There is a commission portion of his compensation, but his current job doesn't give him enough time to make commission.
+In reality, the new system will make his job easier and he will be able to do his work faster.
+He will have extra time to make commission following the new system being put in, but since he doesn't understand the point behind it, he's never been interested in learning more about it.

 These are all work examples, but they can translate over to life as well.
 There are dozens of other reasons people might resist change, but these are reasons that came up several times in the discussion.

 Three reasons why accepting change is so important: